apache/zeppelin/docs/interpreter/hbase.md

 {% include JB/setup %}

 ## HBase Shell Interpreter for Apache Zeppelin
 [HBase Shell](http://hbase.apache.org/book.html#shell) is a JRuby IRB client for Apache HBase.
 This interpreter provides all capabilities of Apache HBase shell within Apache Zeppelin.
-The interpreter assumes that Apache HBase client software has been installed and its possible to connect to the Apache HBase cluster from the machine on where Apache Zeppelin is installed.
+The interpreter assumes that Apache HBase client software has been installed and it can connect to the Apache HBase cluster from the machine on where Apache Zeppelin is installed.
-To start with HBase, please see [HBase Quickstart](https://hbase.apache.org/book.html#quickstart)
+To get start with HBase, please see [HBase Quickstart](https://hbase.apache.org/book.html#quickstart)

 > Note: currently only HBase 1.0.x releases are supported.